China’s 2018 economic growth sinks to 3-decade low

-China's 2018 economic growth fell to a three-decade low, adding to pressure on Beijing to settle a tariff war with Washington.
+China's economic growth hit a three-decade low in 2018, adding to pressure on Beijing to beef up stimulus measures and settle a tariff war with Washington.

-The world's second-largest economy expanded by 6.6 percent over a year earlier, down from 2017's 6.9 percent, official data showed Monday.
-Growth in the three months ending in December dipped to 6.4 percent — the lowest quarterly level since the 2008 global crisis — from the previous quarter's 6.5 percent.
+Growth slowed to 6.6 percent from 2017's 6.9 percent as both the world's appetite for China's exports and domestic consumer spending weakened, official data showed Monday.

-Communist leaders are trying to steer China to slower, more self-sustaining growth based on consumer spending instead of trade and investment.
-But the deceleration has been sharper than expected, prompting Beijing to step up government spending and order banks to lend more to shore up growth and avoid politically dangerous job losses.
+Forecasters said they expect Beijing to try to shore up growth by making credit cheaper, raising government spending and adopting measures to encourage sales of autos and consumer goods.

-"Growth will remain under pressure," said Louis Kuijs of Oxford Economics in a report.
-"Key risks are the ongoing trade tension with the U.S. and that credit growth does not recover."
+Communist leaders want to steer China toward slower, more self-sustaining growth driven by consumer spending instead of trade and investment.
+But the slowdown has been sharper than expected, prompting Beijing to boost spending on construction of roads and bridges and to order banks to lend more, especially to the entrepreneurs who generate most of China's new jobs and wealth.

 Digital Access for only $0.99